Havsalt/AlphaMemo/README.md

 # Know your ABC

-Script to help you learn the positions of each characters in the alphabet
+Script to help you memorize the position of each letter in the alphabet